LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/remote-repository.rst

 Contributing to a Remote Repository
 -----------------------------------

-Now that the programmer has a profile on Github and a local copy of a remote repository, they start coding!
+Once a programmer has a profile on Github and a local copy of a remote repository, they start coding!

-Once they create a new feature, it is time to make a commit.
-When working with a remote, the commit process has five steps:
+After they create a new feature, it is time to make a commit.
+When working with a remote repo, the commit process includes five steps:

 #. ``git status``
 #. ``git add``